-A complete list and descriptions of KDM configuration variables is provided in "Security Configuration" on page 485.
+A complete list and descriptions of KDM configuration variables is provided in the "Security" chapter of the Orbix Configuration Reference.

 Setting Up the KDM

 Setting up a secure domain

 Use the itconfigure utility to create a secure domain that includes the KDM.
 You must choose file-based configuration instead of the configuration repository (CFR).